uthmel/java-fundamentals-lists/README.md

-# Java Template
+# Java Lists

 ## Learning Objectives
-- Example learning objective
+- Use Lists to store and manipulate data
+- Use generic typing to define the datatype of items stored in a List

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine